Macron holds postelection talks with French party leaders

 The Associated Press

-PARIS (AP) — President Emmanuel Macron was holding talks Tuesday with France’s main party leaders after his centrist alliance failed to win an absolute majority in parliamentary elections.
+PARIS (AP) — President Emmanuel Macron held talks Tuesday with France’s main party leaders in a bid to show he is open to dialogue after his centrist alliance failed to win an absolute majority in parliamentary elections.

 The meetings at the Elysee presidential palace come after Prime Minister Elisabeth Borne formally offered her resignation Tuesday, in line with the tradition after parliamentary elections.
 Macron immediately rejected the offer and maintained the current government.

-Macron’s Together! alliance won 245 seats in Sunday’s parliamentary elections — but fell 44 seats short of a majority in the National Assembly, France’s most powerful house of parliament.
+Macron’s Together! alliance won 245 seats in Sunday’s parliamentary elections — 44 seats short of a majority in the National Assembly, France’s most powerful house of parliament.

 The leftist Nupes coalition won 131 seats to become the main opposition force.
 The far-right National Rally got 89 seats in the 577-member chamber, up from its previous eight.